iLVL-Key/FFXI/gearswap/readme.md

 - Status Notifications.
 Things like Sneak & Invis, WS & SC damage, party invites, and others general things to be notified of.
 - Debuff Notifications.
 A number of the more common/important debuffs (ie Paralyze, Amnesia, Silence) are displayed in their own slots side-by-side, whereas the debuffs that fully debilitate you (ie Charm, Terror, Sleep) take priority and are displayed on top of those others.
 - Gear Mode.
 Files that have this feature will also change background color of the HUD based on which mode is currently active.
-- AftermathWeapon Notifications.
+- Aftermath Weapon Notifications.
 Displays your currently equipped weapon(s) and Aftermath info (including potency and timers!) when appropriate, as well as a TP meter behind it.
 - Recasts.
 Display 6 CUSTOMIZABLE ability/spell recasts (GREEN is currently active, ORANGE is not active but not ready to use, RED is not active but ready to use).
 The brackets indicate if the ability/spell is ready to use currently (GREEN is ready, RED is not ready).
 Gives a short flash when it is available to use again.
 - Some files show more specialized information such as SMN Avatars, GEO bubbles (with realtime potency numbers!), and RUN runes.